University of Nevada, Las Vegas: Newspaper

+Fraternities and sororities

+There are numerous Greek life organizations on campus.

 Athletics

 UNLV supports varsity teams in 16 different sports.
 The men's basketball team is referred to as the Runnin' Rebels and the men's baseball team is referred to as the Hustlin' Rebels.
 The Rebels are a founding member of the Mountain West Conference, in the NCAA's Division I. The only exceptions are the UNLV men's soccer team and swim and dive team, which compete in the Western Athletic Conference.

 The school's official colors of scarlet and gray can be traced to 1958, when UNLV adopted as mascot a wolf wearing a Confederate uniform.
 Scarlet and gray were traditional colors of the Confederacy with its gray uniforms and red-based flag.
-UNLV's mascot is Hey Reb!, the toned-down version of the original mascot named Beauregard, which was a wolf character dressed in Confederate hat and uniform.
+UNLV's mascot was Hey Reb!, the toned-down version of the original mascot named Beauregard, which was a wolf character dressed in Confederate hat and uniform.
 UNLV's Hey Reb mascot made his debut in 1983.
-He received his first makeover in 1997 and second in 2009.
-Named one of 12 All-American Mascots, he competed for the title of 2004 Capital One Mascot of the Year and made a strong showing by coming in second in online voting.
-No stranger to national television, Hey Reb has also appeared in two memorable ESPN SportsCenter commercials.

-UNLV's mascot is based on the university's split from their literal Northern rival, University of Nevada (Reno) and not on any direct reference to the actual Confederacy.
-As UNLV was once a Southern campus of the University of Nevada (Reno) when it became its own university, UNLV was seen as literally the South splitting from the North.
-UNLV had been seen as the little brother to UNR for quite some time even though Las Vegas has always been the more densely populated city of the two.
-Thus, the University of Nevada (Reno) Wolf mascot was dressed as a confederate soldier in UNLV colors and made the UNLV mascot as a Rebel to the UNR Wolf Pack which became the main rival of UNLV.
-The original basketball center court with the wolf mascot is still at the center of campus today.
-This story is relayed to incoming Freshman during Freshman orientation.